 - They mentally convince themselves of lacking energy and losing strength now that they don’t eat animal products and, naturally, they see this in real life.
 If you go into this lifestyle with a bad attitude and with doubts, you will probably convince yourself, sooner or later, that you don’t feel good and that your body needs more protein (which every single plant has).

 One thing that I want to point out is to get a blood test every now and then; no matter what you eat, vegan or not.
-I was always iron deficient, ever since I was a child I had problems with my blood and I knew that.
+I was always iron deficient, ever since I was a child I had problems with my blood and I knew that before I switched diets.

-When I went to get my blood checked after two years of eating plant-based, my blood results were great (yes, I had enough B12), except my iron levels were low.
-Now, if I wouldn’t know what was wrong with my health beforehand, I would probably blame veganism for it, but I did know so I never blamed veganism for still being deficient in iron.
+When I went to get my blood checked after two years of eating plant-based, my blood results were great (yes, I had enough B12), except my iron levels were still low.
+Now, if I wouldn’t know what was wrong with my health beforehand, I would probably blame veganism for it, but I did know so I never blamed eating plants for still being deficient in iron.

 I also want to remind you that your body will go through a detox once you stop eating animal products, so you will feel weird for a few weeks – or even months – because your body will be getting rid of all the bad stuff and will be upgrading itself.
 That’s normal so give it time; every vegan has gone through some type of changes in their body once they went vegan.

 If you are struggling with mental health, I would advise you to go see a doctor and to download my free eBook From Feeling Low to Living Green.
 In the eBook you will find tons of tips on what I do to feel good – as I was depressed for over a decade and had dealt with anxiety – and how to go vegan in the first place.